CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Result and Analysis

 \textbf{Results:} Table \ref{tab:sent} shows better overall performance on \textbf{sentiment analysis} compared to \textbf{fine-grained emotion} classification.
 For example, GPT-4 gains notable accuracy (e.g., +22\% for Hindi).
 Similarly, the highest score appears for Mexican culture (Spanish) with Claude-3-opus and GPT-4, each at 75\%.
-By contrast, the non-instruction-tuned Aya-expanse-8b struggles more as it is not instruction fine-tuned.
-Smaller models like Gemma-2-2B remain competitive with proprietary systems.
-Nonetheless, performance drops persist for Amharic and Hindi, reflecting the continued challenges of culture-aware tasks in lower-resource contexts.
+By contrast, Aya-expanse-8b struggles more, as it is not instruction fine tuned.
+Smaller models like Gemma-2-2B are competitive with proprietary models.
+Still, performance drops persist for Amharic and Hindi, reflecting the challenges of culture-aware tasks in lower-resource contexts.